TappNetwork/laravel-multi-mail/README.md

 Mail::mailDriver('mailgun')->to($user)->send(new OrderShipped($order));
 ```

-:bulb: **Note:** Changing the mail driver by using `mailDriver` will not affect the driver of a queued sending job, it is only effectual during the current app lifetime.
+:bulb: **Note:** Changing the mail driver at runtime will not affect the driver of a queueing sending job, it is only effectual during the current app lifetime.

 ### Processing The Final Messages